Mary Nuttall De Renne: Personal life

 In 1851, De Renne married George Wymberley Jones De Renne, who, for a period of his life, was the wealthiest citizen of Savannah, Georgia.
 An owner of the Wormsloe Plantation, George collected over 1300 volumes of the history of the State of Georgia.
 They had four children, each of whom (but especially son Wymberley Jones De Renne) continued their father's legacy of maintaining and printing collections of Georgia's history.
 Wymberley Wormsloe De Renne, son of Wymberly Jones De Renne, completed what his father had not prior to his death in 1916.
 Wymberley Wormsloe De Renne's sister, Elfrida De Renne Barrow, was also instrumental in preserving the history of Georgia.
 Only first-born Wymberley Jones De Renne continued the family line.

-After De Renne became a widow, she asked Charles Colcock Jones Jr. to edit her husband's fifth quarto, a compendium of unpublished colonial laws in Georgia.
+After De Renne became a widow, she asked Charles Colcock Jones Jr. to edit the fifth of husband's Wormsloe Quartos, a compendium of unpublished colonial laws in Georgia.
 A sixth quarto, a journal of John James Perceval, 3rd Earl of Egmont, followed in 1886, also edited by Jones.
 De Renne spent her final years seeking out Civil War relics, including books and pamphlets from the Confederacy, a collection described by Douglas Southall Freeman in his A Calendar of Confederate Papers (1908) as "second to none in the country."